John S. Stokes III - Custom Puzzle Craft |

 Source image picture used for this wooden jigsaw puzzle was taken on September 9, 2008 by Stephanie, prior to the installation of a Plexiglas cover

-Puzzle #821 - Figurals - Special jigsaw pieces for this puzzle include a Spray Can puzzle piece, and a "B" shaped puzzle piece for Banksy (both pieces located in the upper left of the first picture)
+Puzzle #821 - Figurals - Special jigsaw puzzle piece shapes for this puzzle include a Spray Can, and a "B" shaped piece as a tribute to Banksy (both pieces are located in the upper left of the first picture)

 For non-puzzlers who came here to see Banksy pictures, excuse this little detour, these pieces were hand cut using a scroll saw from a piece of plywood with the picture previously glued on.